-Last-mile delivery is the last-leg of a supply chain that deals with movement of goods and services from warehouses to the customer destination.
+All-Mile delivery is the last-leg of a supply chain that deals with movement of goods and services from warehouses to the customer destination.
 This is the most critical part of the supply chain that determines customer satisfaction.

-Steps involved in last-mile delivery
+Steps involved in all-mile delivery

-The margin of error is very small for last-mile delivery.
+The margin of error is very small for all-mile delivery.
 This is because it accounts for 53% of total shipping and 41% of total supply chain costs.
 And seemingly small factors can compound over time to have a great effect on your overall costs.
 For example, if your routes stop at traffic stops longer and often, the transit time of your fleet and idling costs increases, along with fuel costs.

 In today’s day and age, imagine if a business can only deliver orders to customers a week after being placed.
 What would be a customer’s immediate response?
 They would cancel the order and move to another competitor who provides them a quicker delivery option, often within the same day itself without a second thought.

 A World Economic Forum report states that faster delivery has become the new normal.
 As a result, delivery options like same-day delivery, on-demand delivery and next day delivery are quickly becoming the new norm.
-Your customers always remember a poor delivery experience, and to improve the speed of deliveries and build brand loyalty, it is necessary for your business to get last-mile delivery right.
+Your customers always remember a poor delivery experience, and to improve the speed of deliveries and build brand loyalty, it is necessary for your business to get all-mile delivery right.

 Your customers need not know the effort that went into an order to reach their doorstep.
 What is important is the convenience and the timeliness of their order reaching them.